1Hive/website/docs/wiki/concepts/cryptoeconomics.md

 title: Cryptoeconomics
 ---

-Using cryptography and economics to create enforcable and verifiable positive-sum games that align the interests of all parties involved
+Using cryptography and economics to create enforcible and verifiable positive-sum games that align the interests of all parties involved

 <br>